 Music collectors may also take interest in my online record store, Vinyl-a-Fudge, featuring lots of vinyl records and compact discs.
 And I still provide freelance graphic design, writing, video production and other creative services, too; check out my portfolio here.

 Thanks so kindly for your time and consideration.
-I appreciate you taking the time to read this, and though I have absolutely no expectations, I do hope maybe you will find enough value in the work I am doing at Honk to become a patron, so I can continue being here for the people who need me the most.
+You cannot imagine how much I appreciate your still being in my orbit today.
+And though I have absolutely no expectations, I do hope maybe you will find enough value in the work I am doing at Honk to become a patron, helping me to continue being here for the people who need me the most.

 With love always,